 - Faces of emperors remodeled to appearances similar to Constantine.

 - Marcus Aurelius giving bread to the poor.

 As for the statues, they are in the upper area and represent Trajan after defeating the Dacians.

-In the Arch there are four Corinthian columns that before being installed in this monument were in another that was created in the first century and was lost over time.
+In the Arch there are four Corinthian columns that before being installed in this monument were in another one that was created in the first century and that was lost with the time.
 All the columns have as bases sculptures representing winged victories in which one can see captives of Rome, Roman legionaries and palm fronds.

 Not all the elements that are in this great arch are reused, some were made especially for this monument dedicated to Constantine.
 These represent the military acts of the emperor and you can see them in the following areas of the Arch:

 - On the left side of the south facade: the siege of Verona.